2023 Fellowship Application - Due February 15, 2023

 - your approach to stakeholder interactions

 - a general understanding of the practice of direct engagement with stakeholders to carry out collaborative research and communication

 - how these stakeholder interactions will strengthen your project and your overall career goals

-A set of semi-finalists will be chosen by a review committee and notified in November 2021.
-Semi-finalists will be invited to record a 5-minute pitch about their proposed project and participate in a Q&A session with a larger review committee on December 3, 2021.
+A set of semi-finalists will be chosen by a review committee.
+Semi-finalists will be invited to record a 5-minute pitch about their proposed project (due March 1, 2023) and participate in a Q&A session with a larger review committee (on March 2, 2023).
 Award recipients will be notified within 3 days of these short presentations.
-Funding will be distributed in early January 2022.
+Funding will be distributed in March 2023.

 Selected Fellows are required to: